MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission.md

 All array parameters can also be specified as a comma-separated string.
 For more information, you can also check this blog post [Run-AlValidation and Run-AlCops](https://freddysblog.com/2020/12/03/run-alvalidation-and-run-alcops/).

-Please include app and all library apps in both previousApps and apps and please include all countries on which you want to validate.
+Include app and all library apps in both previousApps and apps and please include all countries on which you want to validate.

 > [!NOTE]
 > The Run-AlValidation cannot see whether the affixes to specify have been correctly registered with Microsoft using your MPN ID and app publisher name, please make sure registration is in place.